February 19, 2018

 Cooee: Meaning come here.
 It is a prolonged clear call, used most frequently in the bush to attract attention.

-Deadly: Far from what you’d think, in Aboriginal slang, deadly means awesome or great.
+Deadly: Far from what you’d think, in Aboriginal English, deadly means awesome or great.

 Gammon: It can mean fake, pathetic or to pretend.